naoto64/piServoCtl/README.md

 ## Overview
 This is a servo motor control library for Raspberry Pi.
 In addition to normal servo motors, continuous rotation servo motors can also be controlled.
 It utilizes hardware PWM.
 Therefore, the servo motor can be moved smoothly.
 Since you are using pigpio, you need to install pigpio and start pigpiod.
 To start pigpiod, you need to press the ````sudo pigpiod```` command or run pigpiod start automatically.
+In addition, you can easily make an RC car by using two rotation servo motors.
+Use the Drive class to set the GPIO pin and servo motor.
+You can easily implement the steering function by using the steering method.

 ## Installation